ppy/osu-wiki/wiki/Tournaments/OUKT/2/en.md

 ### Tournament Rules

 - UK staff are allowed to play.
 - This tournament is a single elimination 1v1 tournament.
 Lose once, you are out.
-Brackets have been determined through RNG (basically randomization)
+Brackets have been determined through a random draw.
 - The tournaments shall have a map pool for each phase of the tournament.
 The next map pool in the tournament shall be announced following the end of the preceding round.
 - Each map pool will have 5-8 no mod picks, 2 mod picks, a freemod bracket, and 1 tiebreaker.
 The mod brackets shall be Hidden/Double Time/Hard Rock/Freemod.
 Two maps for each.
 - Each player may only pick 1 map from each mod pool to try and encourage variety in the match.
 For example: P1 picks a HD map, he can't pick from the HD pool again.
 P2 may however pick a HD map.